Adapted from a pamphlet published by the League of Women Voters Education Fund in 1980

 The Electoral College has been the subject of much discussion over the years.
 It lacks neither supporters nor critics.

 Critics charge that the Electoral College allows a dangerous possibility: the election of a President who has not won in the popular vote.
-The possibility became fact in the 1888 election.
-Grover Cleveland received 48.7 percent of the popular vote to Benjamin Harrison's 47.9 percent, but Harrison carried New York state and therefore outpolled Cleveland by 233 to 168 in the Electoral College.
+The possibility became a fact in the 1888 election.
+Grover Cleveland received 48.7 percent of the popular vote to Benjamin Harrison's 47.9 percent, but Harrison carried New York state and, therefore, outpolled Cleveland by 233 to 168 in the Electoral College.
 In the 1976 election, a switch of 9,245 votes in Ohio and Hawaii would have denied an electoral majority to President Carter despite his 1.5 million-vote plurality.
 The election of a President who received less than a popular vote plurality is perceived by some critics as a potential constitutional crisis of the first magnitude, an outcome that would not be acceptable to the American people.

 On the other hand, supporters of the college assert that it has worked well over the last 53 presidential elections.
 "If it ain't broke, don't fix it" is the rallying cry of opponents.
-Those who think the college has function well and will continue to do so assert that the election of 1888, often used as a horrible example by those who seek change, was a statistical anomaly that is unlikely to occur again.
+Those who think the college has functioned well and will continue to do so assert that the election of 1888, often used as a horrible example by those who seek change, was a statistical anomaly that is unlikely to occur again.

-Over the years, some of those who basically support the Electoral College system, as well as those who think it works badly, have suggested changes in the system by which Americans elect their President.
+Over the years, some of those who support the Electoral College system, as well as those who think it works badly, have suggested changes in the system by which Americans elect their President.
 A direct election amendment has been regularly introduced in the Senate.

 Why the Framers Set Up the Electoral College

-|"It was desirable that the sense of the people should operate in the choice of [the President].
+"It was desirable that the sense of the people should operate in the choice of [the President].
 This end will be answered by committing the right of making [the choice] not to any pre-established body, but no men chosen by the people for the special purpose, and at the particular conjuncture.

 It was equally desirable that the immediate election should be made by men most capable of analyzing the qualities adapted to the station and acting under circumstances favorable to deliberation, and to a judicious combination of all the reasons and inducements which were proper to govern their choice.
 A small number of persons, selected by their fellow citizens from the general mass, will be most likely to possess the information and discernment requisite to so complicated an investigation."